flywire/ETF-Annual-Statement/README.md

 ## Objectives

-Read the data from the Australian ETF Annual Tax Statements and reformat it as a split transaction to load into a cashbook (eg GnuCash).
+* Read the data from the Australian ETF Annual Tax Statements and reformat it as a split transaction to load into a cashbook (eg GnuCash).
-If the format is particularly different users can use the example file as a template to create an intermediate csv file and load that.
+* If the pdf format is not directly supported the intermediate csv file can be reworked using the example file as a template before loading the csv file.

 ## Installation